Symplectomorphisms of some Weinstein 4-manifolds: Introduction

 \subsubsection{Lagrangian translations}

 Fix a reference Lagrangian section $L_0$ for the almost-toric fibration $\pi: M \to \bR^2$.
-Heuristically, this should be thought of as mirror to $\cO_Y$.
-More generally, Lagrangian sections of $\pi$, up to suitable equivalence, are expected to correspond to line bundles on $Y$.
+This should be thought of as mirror to $\cO_Y$.
+Going back to early days of SYZ mirror symmetry, Lagrangian sections of $\pi$, up to suitable equivalence, are expected to correspond to line bundles on $Y$.
 Restricting to `compactly supported' subsets on both sides, we will see in Corollary \ref{cor:mirror_autos_K-theory} that there are one-to-one correspondences

-where the vertical equivalence is induced by an explicit diffeomorphism between $M$ and $U$, the top one by taking $L$ to $[L] - [L_0]$, and the bottom one by taking the first Chern class and Poincar\'e duality.
+where $\gamma$, as before, is a linking torus for a node of $D$, and $\gamma^\vee$, the ``dual torus'', is the class of a fibre of $\pi$.
+The vertical equivalence is induced by an explicit diffeomorphism between $M$ and $U$, the top one by taking $L$ to $[L] - [L_0]$, and the bottom one by taking the first Chern class and Poincar\'e duality.
 To define a Lagrangian translation, fix a Lagrangian section $L$.
-Arnol'd--Liouville coordinates give a linear structure on each smooth fibre, and adding $L-L_0$ fibrewise is locally a symplectomorphism.
+Arnol'd--Liouville coordinates give a linear structure on each smooth fibre, and adding $L-L_0$ fibrewise can be checked to be locally a symplectomorphism.
 We show that this can be extended over the singular fibres to get an element of $\pi_0 \Symp_c(M)$ (Proposition \ref{prop:Lag_translations}).

-This construction will seem natural to experts.
-In particular, it closely ties back to ideas of Gross for compact Calabi--Yau manifolds \cite{Gross_specialI}; and related constructions can be found, inter alia, in Subotic's thesis \cite[Chap.~5]{Subotic}, Hanlon--Hicks' definition of the fibrewise sum of two Lagrangian sections \cite[Section 5.2]{Hanlon-Hicks}, and work of Engel--Friedman \cite{EF} (see also Remark \ref{rmk:Engel-Friedman}).
+This is related to an early conjecture of Gross for monodromy diffeomorphisms associated to large complex structure limit points for \emph{compact} Calabi--Yau manifolds \cite[Conjecture 3.7]{Gross_specialI}.
+Related constructions on individual Lagrangian sections can be found in Subotic's thesis \cite[Chap.~5]{Subotic} and Hanlon--Hicks' work \cite[Section 5.2]{Hanlon-Hicks}, for fibrations without singular fibres.
+Finally, for some distinguished line bundles, the mirror Lagrangian translation is described as a monodromy diffeomorphism in \cite{EF} (see also Remark \ref{rmk:Engel-Friedman}).